 The more you invest, the bigger the payoff.
 The less you invest… you get where we’re going with this.

 We’ve done the math: it takes ~70 hours to earn 30 influencer posts with a product gifting campaign.
-Given the time involved, maximum ROI is unlikely to be achieved on a short-term campaign basis.
+Given the time involved, brands won't see maximum ROI on a short-term campaign basis.
 Like many marketing initiatives, investing too little can cost you – in some cases by gains of 50%.

 Short-Term Campaign Drawbacks

 - You spend time building relationships with creators, only to put your collabs on pause.